 - Swap white carbs for brown carbs

-- Avoid eating sugary foods such as chocolate, cakes, biscuits and pastries
+- Avoid consuming sugary foods such as chocolate, cakes, biscuits and pastries

-- Eat more soluble fibre such as oats, nuts and beans which help to slow down how quickly carbohydrates are broken down into sugars and absorbed into the blood
+- Choose more soluble fibre such as oats, nuts and beans which help to slow down how quickly carbohydrates are broken down into sugars and absorbed into the blood

 - Stay hydrated - being dehydrated encourages the liver to release more sugar into the blood

 - Make vegetables, and to a lesser extent, fruit (whilst full of vitamins and minerals, fruit also contains a sugar called fructose) the main part of each meal

 (If you’re diabetic or suffer with hypo- or hyperglycemia, then make sure you seek the advice of your GP or specialist consultant when it comes to the right diet for you.)

 The Benefits of Avoiding Sugar in the Morning